discordjs/discord.js/README.md

 Ignore any warnings about unmet peer dependencies, as they're all optional.

 Without voice support: `npm install discord.js`
-With voice support ([node-opus](https://www.npmjs.com/package/node-opus)): `npm install discord.js node-opus`
+With voice support ([@discordjs/opus](https://www.npmjs.com/package/@discordjs/opus)): `npm install discord.js @discordjs/opus`
 With voice support ([opusscript](https://www.npmjs.com/package/opusscript)): `npm install discord.js opusscript`

 ### Audio engines
-The preferred audio engine is node-opus, as it performs significantly better than opusscript.
-When both are available, discord.js will automatically choose node-opus.
+The preferred audio engine is @discordjs/opus, as it performs significantly better than opusscript.
+When both are available, discord.js will automatically choose @discordjs/opus.
-Using opusscript is only recommended for development environments where node-opus is tough to get working.
+Using opusscript is only recommended for development environments where @discordjs/opus is tough to get working.
-For production bots, using node-opus should be considered a necessity, especially if they're going to be running on multiple servers.
+For production bots, using @discordjs/opus should be considered a necessity, especially if they're going to be running on multiple servers.

 ### Optional packages
 - [bufferutil](https://www.npmjs.com/package/bufferutil) to greatly speed up the WebSocket when *not* using uws (`npm install bufferutil`)